Sunday, June 2, 2019

 Lent 2013: Embracing Christ in Our Lives

-As we grow spiritually, we are also called to give inspiration and hope to those who are sick in spirit, to get rid of negativity, and shower Divine love and light for an everlasting journey on the road to healing and recovery.
+As we grow spiritually, we are also called to inspire and instill hope in struggling people, eliminate negativity, and share Divine love and light with them.
+This message of hope and inspiration is not just for us but for us to share, guiding us on an everlasting journey to healing and recovery and uplifting our spirits.

 © 2019 Del Cusay